Link Search Menu Expand Document

 • gpaw-tools version 22.7.0 released (July 12, 2022).

-• A new poster presentation about gpaw-tools is presented at 2022 Workshop on Recent Developments in Electronic Structure (June 2, 2022).
+• A new poster presentation about gpaw-tools is presented at the 2022 Workshop on Recent Developments in Electronic Structure (June 2, 2022).

 • gpaw-tools version 22.5.0 released (May 8, 2022).